smsfactor/smsfactor-php-sdk/README.md

 # SMSFactor Client library for PHP

-This is the PHP client library for use SMSFactor's API.
+The PHP client library makes it easy for developers to use SMSFactor's API.

 In order to use it, make sure to have an account.
 You can register [here](https://www.smsfactor.com/en/registration/?utm_source=github&utm_campaign=Inscription&spid=17146).
 Once your account is created, you need to generate your first [API token](https://dev.smsfactor.com/en/api/sms/token/create-token).
 You can find the complete documentation of our API [here](https://dev.smsfactor.com/).